asaraog/msds431week5/README.md

 ## Project Summary

 Go will be help power our backend web and database servers and distributed service offerings on the cloud.
 However, data science operations remain a key concern as Python remain popular.
 This project aims to implement web crawling and scraping of Wikipedia [(described by Chanda 2021)](https://www.scrapingbee.com/blog/web-scraping-go/#building-a-basic-scraper) webpages in Go using the [Colly](https://go-colly.org/).
-The Go implementation is benchmarked for runtime using 'time' before commands in the command line to compare with [Python's](./WebFocusedCrawlWorkV001) scrapy package.
+The Go implementation is benchmarked for runtime using 'time' before commands in the command line to compare with [Python's implementation using scrapy](./WebFocusedCrawlWorkV001).
 The results are subsequently written to a JSONL (.jl) file based on previous implementations ([Div Rhino 2020](https://divrhino.com/articles/build-webscraper-with-go-and-colly/)).

 Python was significantly faster compared Go implementations with 'real' runtimes of 2.27s, 4.10s, 5.02s for Python and Go respectively.
 While Python was less verbose and a bit faster than Go, Go is more scalable and has concurrency support to allow for parallel processing using [Colly](https://go-colly.org/docs/examples/parallel/).
 The Data Science team sees test-driven development as an asset in Go and with equivalent web  crawling and scraping, we strongly recommend using Go as the primary programming language accross the company.